 Cats that have more serious pancreatitis may develop disseminated intravascular coagulation, sepsis, and heart arrhythmias.
 Your cat might have pancreatitis if he is exhibiting signs of fatigue, weight loss, and fever.

 Among the most known inflammation in cat causes is arthritis.
-Cartilage will form a cushion in between the bones at a joint, and as the cat grows older, the cartilage begins deteriorating and becomes less flexible.
-Additional arthritis in cat causes include weight gain, infection, dislocation of joints, and injury.
+The cartilage will form a cushion in between the bones at a joint, and as the cat grows older, the cartilage begins deteriorating and becomes less flexible.
+Additional arthritis in cat causes includes weight gain, infection, dislocation of joints, and injury.

 Encephalitis is just a fancy term for brain inflammation.
 Inflammation in the brain may be caused by foreign bodies, immune-mediated disorders, and infections that are brought on by parasites, fungus, bacteria, or viruses.